Wills, EPA’s and Estates

 It is important to remember that the jurisdiction of the court does not extend to re-writing a will for the sake of fairness – it is merely entitled to make provision for the proper maintenance and support of applicants.

-To determine an FPA, the court reviews all circumstances surrounding the matter including:
+To determine an FPA, the court reviews all circumstances surrounding the inheritance dispute or will dispute matter including:

 The size of the deceased’s estate